Jdonerme/cordova-plugin-wkwebview-file-xhr-cxm/README.md

-# cordova-plugin-wkwebview-file-xhr 2.1.4
+# cordova-plugin-wkwebview-file-xhr-cxm 1.0.0

-## About the cordova-plugin-wkwebview-file-xhr
+## About the cordova-plugin-wkwebview-file-xhr-cxm

 This plugin makes it possible to reap the performance benefits of using the WKWebView in your Cordova app by resolving the following issues: